sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-1.md

  beautiful documents, gives you fine-grained control over everything, and is the de facto standard for academic and technical publishing.
 So here is an informal guide that addresses the most common things that you, a Word user, might need to do.
+In [Part 2](LaTeX-for-Word-users-part-2.html) I'll dig deeper with practical tips for switching over.

 # Contents
  - [Where to get LaTeX](#where-to-get-latex)